MyFirstBitcoin/Light-Node-Directory/Indonesia -- Bitcoin Indonesia/README.md

 - **Number of Students Graduated:** 0

 ## 🏆 Recent Achievements
 We just finalized the onboarding phase, are looking forward to the educator training in August, are getting ready to start our first co-horts in Bandung, Bali & Surabaya in August 2024.
+Also, we help finalizing the translation of the workbook into Bahasa Indonesia by proof-reading.

 ## 📞 Contact Information
 - **Website:** www.bitcoinindonesia.xyz